 Work experience in an area related to major supervised by an approved professional coupled with related academic work assigned.
 Approval of adviser and Internship Program Director required in advance of internship.
 May not substitute for a Journalism writing requirement.
 May be taken more than once to a maximum of three total credits only by majors within the dept. S/U grades.
 Prereq: Cons. of unit coord., Jr. stndg.

 JOUR 194.
 Special Institute/Workshop/ Project 1-3 sem. hrs.

 Prereq: Jr. stndg.

 JOUR 195.
-Independent Study in Journalism 1-3 sem. hrs.
+Independent Study in Journalism

 Offered every term.
-Prereq: Cons. of unit coord., Jr. stndq.
+Prereq: Cons. of unit coord..
+Jr. stnda.

 JOUR 196.
 Seminar in Journalism